turingschool/mod-0-curriculum/back-end/arrays.md

 ### Array Methods

-In most cases, a developer want to modify data in an Array at one point or another.
+At one point or another, a developer will want to modify data in an Array.
 Today, we will learn a number of ways to do that.
-They will probably not satisfy your every question of "How does X app do Y?" but this will lay an important foundation for the concept of Array methods, and some strategies to get that information you are craving!
+They will probably not satisfy your every question of "How does X app do Y?" but this will lay an important foundation for the concept of Array methods and some strategies to get that information you are craving!

 An Array <span class="vocab">method</span> is a piece of functionality that is built into the Ruby language, intended to be used on Arrays specifically.
 Each method has a specific job to perform; we can use it if we want, but we can't modify a built-in method.
 There are many Array methods - like anything else in programming, you will memorize a handful that you regularly use, then look to documentation for those you don't use as regularly.

 ### Array Methods Syntax

 To use an Array method in Ruby, we first must tell Ruby which Array we want to perform the method on.
-After that, a dot or period, followed by the name of the method.
+After that, a dot or period (called dot syntax), followed by the name of the method.

 ```ruby
 students = ["Cindy", "Josiah", "Rigo"]